germangar/whook/README.md

 There is a Linux tutorial inside the tutorials directory.
 Thanks to @iZnogoude (https://github.com/iZnogoude/whook) for making it.

-### TELEGRAM ADMIN ALERTS ###

-**Optionally** you can set up a telegram bot **to receive a notification when an order fails to be placed**.
-For doing this you need to create a telegram bot and open a chat with it.
-I'm not covering this part.
-There are tutorials online (or ask chatGPT as I did). t's a simple proccess.

-The first thing to do on our side is to install the python telegram bot module with '**pip install python-telegram-bot==13.7**'.
-It must be version 13.7.
-Other versions won't be accepted<br><br>
-**Notice: If you aren't going to use the telegram alerts there's no need to install this module**.<br><br>
-Once the module is installed you will need to obtain your **telegram bot token** and your **chat id**.
-Once again, this is covered in the tutorials on how to create a telegram bot.
-It's really simple.<br>

-With this information you go to whook's config.json file and you fill the fields:<br>

-&emsp;&emsp;				"TELEGRAM_BOT_TOKEN":"your telegram bot token",<br>
-&emsp;&emsp;				"TELEGRAM_CHAT_ID":"your telegram chat id",<br>

-Optionally, if you also want to **place orders from Telegram** you can enable it by filling the whook url (same one you'd use for Tradingview Alerts) in the field:<br>

-&emsp;&emsp;				"TELEGRAM_WHOOK_URL":"your whook url",<br>

-With the url the following commands become available through Telegram:

-- **/balance [account name]** - The bot responds with the balance of the requested account, or all accounts if no account is specified
-- **/positions [account name]** - The bot responds with the positions of the requested account, or all accounts if not specified.

-For placing orders type the alert in the chat normally.

-If the url field is left empty sending orders/commands to whook will not be enabled, but the bot will still receive notifications.
-Note: Telegram only accepts 'https' urls.<br>

-That's all.
-The bot will be sending you messages if anything happens.<br>

-This other field is not used yet.
-Admin mode is the only mode available:<br>
-&emsp;&emsp;				"TELEGRAM_MODE":"ADMIN",<br>

 ### KNOWN BUGS ###
 - Kraken: Whook is unable to set the margin mode.
 It will use whatever is set in the exchange for that symbol.
 - Kraken can't check leverage boundaries.
 If a order exceeds the maximum leverage the console may spam until the order times out.